n10v/id3v2/README.md

 This library can only set and write tags, but can't read them.
 So if you only want to set tags, it fits you.
 And if there is a tag of version 3 or 4, this library will just delete it.
 If version of the tag is small than 3, this library will return an error.

 What it **can** do:
-* Set artist, album, year, genre, unsynchronised lyrics/text and **attached pictures** (e.g. album covers) and write all to file
+* Set artist, album, year, genre, unsynchronised lyrics/text (USLT), comments and **attached pictures** (e.g. album covers) and write all to file
-* Set several attached pictures
+* Set several USLT, comments and attached pictures

 What it **can't** do:
 * Parse tags